Claudius: Valeria Messalina

-Some years after divorcing Aelia Paetina, in 38 or early 39, Claudius married Valeria Messalina, who was his first cousin once removed (Claudius's grandmother, Octavia the Younger, was Valeria's great-grandmother on both her mother and father's side) and closely allied with Caligula's circle.
+Some years after divorcing Aelia Paetina, in AD 38 or early 39, Claudius married Valeria Messalina, who was his first cousin once removed (Claudius's grandmother, Octavia the Younger, was Valeria's great-grandmother on both her mother and father's side) and closely allied with Caligula's circle.
 Shortly thereafter, she gave birth to a daughter, Claudia Octavia.
 A son, first named Tiberius Claudius Germanicus, and later known as Britannicus, was born just after Claudius's accession.

 This marriage ended in tragedy.
 The ancient historians allege that Messalina was a nymphomaniac who was regularly unfaithful to Claudius—Tacitus states she went so far as to compete with a prostitute to see who could have more sexual partners in a night – and manipulated his policies to amass wealth.
 In 48, Messalina married her lover Gaius Silius in a public ceremony while Claudius was at Ostia.